 Big businesses are like cruise liners: built for thousands of customers, pre-set routes, every minute scheduled; great for some but not all.
 Small business can be the speed boat; be quick, responsive, for a few people who need it.

-When you’re a small business, focus on outperforming in areas where your customers will value (and pay for) flexibility and agility.
+My advice as a business coach is to focus on outperforming in areas where your customers will value (and pay for) flexibility and agility.

 Tip: Want to be more agile and responsive?
 Map out the steps in your core processes (i.e. the ones that are involved in delivering your service/s products to customers).
 Look for ways to speed them up – can you take out steps, reorder them or do some in parallel? reduce.
 Document these and build training and processes to encourage the team to adopt these methodologies.